aaronkyle/social-development/README.md

 This repository is [open](./license.md) and [public](https://github.com/aaronkyle/social-development) in the hope that someone (other than myself) may eventually find and it use.
 Ideally, this repository may one day help others tasked with analyzing social policy and its [phenomenological](https://en.wikipedia.org/wiki/Phenomenology_(philosophy)) manifestations.

 If you find your way here, welcome!
 If you see spot anything that you'd like to challenge, change, or correct, please send me an email (or better, a submit a pull request).
-The I'd love to hear from you :)
+I'd love to hear from you :)

 ## Organization